Genius-gambit/Python-Project/README.md

 6. Created function which can fetch each row and return them as a string.
 7. Created an array of list from the data to seperate rows.
 8. Created a list to get the visitor_uuids from the array of list.
-9. Working on adding the visitor_country for every visitor__uuid in dictionary.
+9. Working on adding the visitor_country for every visitor__uuid in dictionary.wd